 The Company's Guanaceví and Bolañitos mines acquired in 2004 and 2007, respectively, demonstrate its business model of acquiring fully built and permitted silver mines that were about to close for lack of ore.
 By bringing the money and expertise needed to find new silver ore-bodies, Endeavour successfully re-opened and expanded these mines to develop their full potential.
-In 2012, the Company acquired the El Cubo silver-gold mine which came with substantial reserves and resources.
+In 2012, the Company acquired the El Cubo silver-gold mine which came with substantial reserves and resources and in 2016 the Company acquired the El Compas gold-silver mine.
 The benefit of acquiring fully built and permitted mining and milling infrastructure is that, if new exploration efforts are successful, the mine development cycle from discovery to production only takes a matter of months instead of the several years normally required in the traditional mining business model.

-In addition to operating the Guanaceví, Bolañitos and El Cubo mines, the Company has constructed and commissioning the El Compas mine, and is advancing its Terronera project to a construction decision.
+In addition to operating the Guanaceví, Bolañitos and El Cubo mines, the Company has constructed and commissioned the El Compas mine, and is advancing its Terronera project to a construction decision.
 The Company is also exploring a number of other properties in both Mexico and Chile towards achieving its goal to become a premier senior producer in the silver mining sector.